‘All flesh is as grass,

 The grass withers

 The word “withers” means to dry up as in a drought.
 The person without God is in a drought.
-His life is corruptible.
+His life is corruptible and subject to eternal death.

 Even man in all his glory withers and fades away.
 A pro football player eventually loses his strength and is cut from the team.
-He was striking for a while, but after a short period of time he becomes a “has been.”
+He was outstanding for a while, but after a short period, he becomes a “has been.”
 A celebrity dies like everyone else.

 And its flower falls away